kpn-dsh/dsh-cli/docs/proxy.md

 The next version of the tool will support more languages (`Go`, `Java`, `Javascript/Typescript` and `Scala` are on the roadmap).

-For each supported programming language there are (will be) three different codes examples:
+For each supported programming language there are (will be) three different examples generated:

 <dl>
   <dt><code>consumer</code></dt>
   <dd>Will create a client that connects to the Kafka cluster as a consumer, subscribes
   to a topic and prints the keys of the records that it receives from the topic.</dd>
   <dt><code>list-topic</code></dt>
-  <dd>Will will create a client that connects to the Kafka cluster as a consumer and lists
+  <dd>Will will create a client that connects to the Kafka cluster as an admin or consumer and
-  all topics that the client can read from.</dd>
+  lists all topics that the client can read from.</dd>
   <dt><code>producer</code></dt>
   <dd>Will create a client that connects to the Kafka cluster as a producer and sends a
   record to a topic each second, with the timestamp as record key.</dd>